Estimates of Potential functions of random walks on $Z$ with zero mean and infinite variance and their applications: Proofs of Theorems to .

 The main content of this section consists of the proof of Theorem \ref{th:1}.
-Theorem \ref{th:1_2} is proved after it: its part (i) is virtually proved in the preceding section, whereas the part (ii) is essentially the corollary of the proof of Theorem \ref{th:1}.
-The proof of Theorem \ref{th:1_3}, which partly use Theorem \ref{th:1_2}(ii), is given at the end of the section.
+Theorem \ref{th:1_2} is verified after it: the part (i) of Theorem \ref{th:1_2} is virtually proved in the preceding section, whereas the part (ii) is essentially the corollary of the proof of Theorem \ref{th:1}.
+The proof of Theorem \ref{th:1_3}, which partly uses Theorem \ref{th:1_2}(ii), is given at the end of the section.